 With a traditional payday loan, you give the payday advance lender your pay stubs and income information.
 They give you a loan, with the expectation that you’ll pay it back on your next payday.
-Sounds simple enough but payday lenders can charge outrageously high fees and interest rates.
-In fact, the average interest rate is a staggering 391 percent.
+Sounds simple enough, but payday lenders can charge outrageously high fees and interest rates.
+In fact, the average interest rate is a staggering 391%.

 Payday advance apps, however, offer more flexibility and affordability for borrowers.